François Mackandal

-François Mackandal (c.1730-c.1758) was a Haitian Maroon leader in the French colony of Saint-Domingue (present-day Haiti).
+François Mackandal (also known as Makandal or Macandal) (c.
+1730- January 20, 1758) was a Haitian maroon and spiritual leader in the French colony of Saint-Domingue (present-day Haiti).
 He is sometimes described as a Haitian vodou priest, or houngan.
-For joining Maroons to kill slave owners in Saint-Domingue, he was captured and burned alive by French colonial authorities.
+However other historians say he was a bokor.
+Mackandal's birthplace is not definitively known, but historians have made attempts to find probable areas of origin.
+French colonial authorities accused him of joining the maroons to kill slave owners in Saint-Domingue and executed him by burning him to death.
+The scandal over his case was seen as a precursor to the Haitian Revolution.

+His significance as a figure in the history of Haitian independence has been immortalized through Haitian currency.

+The association of Mackandal with "black magic" is due to his Congo-inspired religious practices and reputation as a poisoner.
+Recent scholarship has disputed the idea that Mackandal ever used poison to kill.

+Speculated origins

 Haitian historian Thomas Madiou states that Mackandal "had instruction and possessed the Arabic language very well."

-Early sources identify him as coming from Mount Atlas which spans the Magreb, but contemporary scholars such as Sylviane Diouf have speculated that he may have been from the modern day nations of Senegal, Mali, or Guinea.
-During his interrogation he allegedly repeated the Shahada (testimony of Muslim faith) in Arabic several times and even translated its meaning to his French captors during his interrogation before being condemned to death.
+Early sources identify him as coming from the Atlas Mountains which span the Maghreb, but contemporary scholars such as Sylviane Diouf have speculated that he may have been from the modern day nations of Senegal, Mali, or Guinea.
+According to contemporary accounts of the time, during his interrogation he repeated the Arabic-language Shahada (Muslim testimony of faith) several times and even translated its meaning to his French captors during his interrogation before being condemned to death.
+By tracing the etymology of Mackandal's name, historian Kathryn de Luna suggests that he may have been from an area located closely to the coast of Cameroon.

-His significance as a leader in the fight for Haitian independence has been immortalized through Haitian currency.

-The association of Mackandal with "black magic" seems to be a result of his use of poison, derived from natural plants:

-The enslaved Mackandal, a houngan knowledgeable of poisons, organized a widespread plot to poison the masters, their water supplies and animals.
-The movement spread great terror among the slave owners and killed hundreds before the secret of Mackandal was tortured from a slave.